auto-no-mous/C-timus-solutions/README.md

-This files got "Accepted" on https://acm.timus.ru/
+These files got "Accepted" on https://acm.timus.ru/